Skip to main content

 fly secrets import -c .fly/node/fly.toml < .env.<testnet>

-Step 6: Deploy the backend node
+Step 6: Deploy the rollups node

 fly deploy --ha=false -c .fly/node/fly.toml